Tang Chun-i: Chinese philosophy

-Ethics and Metaphysics
+Ethics and metaphysics

 In his book Heart-Mind, Objects, and Human Life, Tang argues that the alienation experienced by people in modern societies is strongly connected to an emphasis on abstractions over concrete realities of everyday life.

 Tang concludes that the metaphysical world has moral qualities because virtues help people to align themselves harmoniously with the universe.
 In his approach to ethics, Tang distinguishes the actual and the ethical self.
 The ethical self is informed by reason in order to transcend the actual self.
 While the actual self is bound spatially and temporally, the rational ethical self is a permanent entity in accord with truth.
 This is why Tang identifies the ethical self, not the actual self, as being the genuine self.

 Tang attempted to systematize the moral idealism in his final book Life, Existence, and the Horizons of the Heart-Mind in 1977.
 He argues that the human heart-mind, the source of cognition, emotion, and will, is key to understanding the world, and that in integrating of reason and emotion, the heart-mind can respond correctly in a given situation.

+Nine Horizons

 The other main point of this book is the Nine Horizons, the spheres of existence that human activity engages with.
 The first three horizons are the objective world as perceived by heart-mind.
 The first horizon separates individuals.
 The second horizon separates categories.
 The third horizon identifies sequences, such as cause and effect or means and ends.
 The middle three horizons are concerned with self-reflection.
 The fourth horizon is the understanding of mutual perception between individuals.
 The fifth horizon is the understanding of symbols and meaning, including but not limited to mathematics and language.
 The sixth horizon is the understanding of moral conduct, which realizes the ideals we hold.
 Last three horizons unify the subjective and the objective in an effort to create value in our lives (what Tang calls the trans-subjective-objective horizons).
 The seventh horizon is the realization of a Monotheistic God.
 The eighth horizon is the realization of the emptiness of the self and of dharma.
 The ninth horizon is the flowing of Heavenly Virtue.
 Tang intentionally incorporated Abrahamic, Buddhist, and Confucian ideas of virtue into these last three horizons.